clarkmaio/clarkmaio.github.io/docs/index.md

 # ciau

 i am Andrea, you can call me Andrea (or clarkmaio) <br>
-i work as data scientist but I am a mathematician
+i'm a mathematician and i ask good questions.

 <br>
 <br>